 We performed a comparison between Amazon SQS and VMware RabbitMQ based on real PeerSpot user reviews.

-Find out in this report how the two Message Queue (MQ) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of Amazon SQS is the interface."
+Find out in this report how the two Message Queue (MQ) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's very quick and easy to build or set up Amazon SQS."

 "I appreciate that Amazon SQS is fully integrated with Amazon and can be accessed through normal functions or serverless functions, making it very user-friendly.
 Additionally, the features are comparable to those of other solutions."